TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/lab.md

 ## Instructions

-Write a program that uses a dictionary to offer users the meanings of common internet abbreviations.
+Write a program that uses a dictionary to offer users the meanings of common Internet abbreviations.

 The program, `dictionary_lab.py`, prompts the user to enter an internet abbreviation they would like explained.
 If the requested abbreviation is in the program's dictionary (use the `in` keyword with an `if` statement to test this),